leetful/u.movin/README.md

-# u.movin
+# u.movin - Bring After Effects shape animations to Unity.

-## Unity animated vector graphics from After Effects shapes.

-Inspired by [Lottie](https://github.com/airbnb/lottie-web) frameworks that take animation data from After Effects to create animated vector sequences for web/mobile.
+Inspired by the [Lottie](https://github.com/airbnb/lottie-web) frameworks which take animation data from After Effects to create animated vector sequences for web/mobile/tv.
 With the help of the [Vector Graphics](https://docs.unity3d.com/Packages/com.unity.vectorgraphics@1.0/manual/index.html) package, this library aims to bring [the same](https://www.lottiefiles.com/) and more to Unity.

 ## Features